pixee/docs/docs/codemods/java/pixee_java_encode-jsp-scriptlet.md

  | High       | Merge After Cursory Review | No                  |

 This codemod encodes certain JSP scriptlets to fix what appear to be trivially exploitable [Reflected Cross-Site Scripting (XSS)](https://portswigger.net/web-security/cross-site-scripting) vulnerabilities in JSP files.
-XSS is a vulnerability that is tricky to understand initially, but really easy to exploit.
+XSS is a vulnerability that is tricky to understand initially, but easy to exploit.

 Consider the following example code: